stefan-hoeck/idris2-elab-util/src/Doc/Generic4.md

 with 29 constructors, whose `Generic` instance alone takes about four seconds to be derived.
-Indeed, when we look at the implementation of `Generic`, we expect its runtime complexity to grow with the square of the number of constructors since the generic representation of every additional constructor results in additional layer of `S` constructors.
+Indeed, when we look at the implementation of `Generic`, we expect its compiletime complexity to grow with the square of the number of constructors since the generic representation of every additional constructor results in additional layer of `S` constructors.